 Staffing costs must be for SBP purposes.
-Please note: This is a one-time grant and has a maximum funding amount of \$10,000.
-Please ensure you are aware of this if attempting to use the funds for staffing purposes:
+Please note: This is a one-time grant with a limited grant period and maximum funding amount of \$10,000.
+Please ensure you are aware of this if attempting to use the funds for staffing purposes.

-- ✓ Hiring temporary staff to pilot a new breakfast item or service (smoothie bar, made to order omelets, etc.) - ✓ Hiring staff to implement the SBP - In-Person Training/Travel Costs (not to exceed 5 percent of the total grant award)
+- ✓ Hiring temporary staff to pilot a new breakfast item or service (smoothie bar, made to order omelets, etc.). - ✓ Additional staff hours to implement the SBP. - In-Person Training/Travel Costs (not to exceed 5 percent of the total grant award)

-The regional in-person training, held in September/October 2024 for school nutrition program personnel, is required and grant funds can be used to facilitate attendance.

-- ✓ Hotel (if overnight stay is necessary)
+The regional in-person training, which will be held in July 2025 for school nutrition program personnel, is required and grant funds can be used to facilitate attendance. - ✓ Hotel (if overnight stay is necessary). - ✓ Fuel/mileage. - ✓ Substitute coverage to allow school nutrition program personnel to attend.

-- ✓ Fuel/mileage

-- ✓ Substitute coverage to allow school nutrition program personnel to attend